LoopKit/loopdocs/docs/nightscout/remote-config.md

 Error messages if Looper's phone is not configured correctly:

 -  Without notifications, the person trying to set a remote override will see a message about `"no deviceToken"` and no remote override will actually enact
-- If Background app refresh is not enabled, the remote overrides will only enact if the *Loop* app is open and the phone is unlocked.
+- If Background app refresh is not enabled, the remote overrides will only enact if the <span translate="no">Loop</span> app is open and the phone is unlocked.

 ## Step 2: *Apple Push Notifications*

-The next part of this will help your *Loop* app give permissions to your *Nightscout* site to remotely interact with it.
+The next part of this will help your <span translate="no">Loop</span> app give permissions to your <span translate="no">Nightscout</span> site to remotely interact with it.
 To enable this, you need to create a key and grant it access to the <span translate="no">Apple Push Notification Service (APNS)</span>.

 !!! info "Reminder"
     This only works with the **paid** Apple Developer ID.

-1. To get started, go to the `Keys` section under Apple Developer's [`Certificates, Identifiers & Profiles`](https://developer.apple.com/account/resources/authkeys/list) and login with the *Apple ID* associated with your developer team that you used to sign your *Loop* app.
+1. To get started, go to the `Keys` section under Apple Developer's [`Certificates, Identifiers & Profiles`](https://developer.apple.com/account/resources/authkeys/list) and login with the *Apple ID* associated with your developer team that you used to sign your <span translate="no">Loop</span> app.
 2. If not already open in your browser (compare with the below screenshot),
     - Click on **`Keys`** (located in the left-hand column).
     - Either click on the blue **`Create a new key`** button **OR** the plus button (<font color="#2997FF">:material-plus-circle:</font>)  to add a new key.